 - User specific communication and frontend solution.

-Civil Security and military defence users are the ones with the highest entry barriers.
 Potential scope of delivery/participation on value chain is development and delivery of hangar with participation on integration of certified RPAS and certified communication and command technologies.

 Highest demands are laid on: